banner

 }

-// Typically used for users to override and handle events
+// Typically used for users to override event handling

 public void handleMessage(@NonNull Message msg) {